 The easiest way to visit the three islands is with a two-day/one-night boat tour of Lake Titicaca from Puno, which generally includes all meals and the cost of staying overnight in a homestay on Amantani Island.

 Be aware that, although your guide will likely English, this is rarely the case for the locals on the island.
-Expect to communicate with a lot of pointing – you’ll be lucky if your hosts speak even Spanish, as the vast majority only speak the local Quechua tongue.
+Expect to communicate with a lot of pointing – you’ll be lucky if your hosts speak even Spanish, as the vast majority only speaks the local Quechua tongue.

 See your tour of Lake Titicaca as an enjoyable adventure of finding inventive ways of communicating!